 Here are a few foods to stay away from while wearing braces plus a list of those still in the clear.

 Let’s be honest, whether you have metal braces, ceramic braces, or even lingual braces, they’re an investment.
-The last thing you want (or your parents want) is for the wires and brackets to become damaged.
+The last thing you (or your parents) want is for the wires and brackets to become damaged.

-To keep your braces in tip-top shape, Dr. Miller encourages you to be mindful of the foods you are consuming.
+To keep your braces in tip-top shape, our orthodontists encourage you to be mindful of the foods you are consuming.
 It may take some time to adjust to the new “rules” but in the end, you’ll be glad you did.
-The less you’re in our Grand Rapids orthodontics office having your braces repaired, the faster you’ll be done with treatment.
+The less you’re in our Grand Rapids, MI, orthodontics office having your braces repaired, the faster you’ll be done with treatment.

 Remember to also brush your teeth at least twice a day and floss daily.
 This will not only work to keep your braces clean, but your teeth underneath as well.
-If you need some help with your at-home routine, Dr. Miller can give you some tips for brushing and flossing with braces.
+If you need some help with your at-home routine, we can give you some oral hygiene tips to follow.